ocaml/ocaml.org/data/exercises/080_conversions.md

    ('g', ['h']); ('k', ['f'])]
 ```

-* The representations we introduced so far well suited for automated
+* The representations we introduced so far are well suited for automated
  processing, but their syntax is not very user-friendly.
 Typing the
  terms by hand is cumbersome and error-prone.
 We can define a more
  compact and "human-friendly" notation as follows: A graph (with char